Charming places to visit in Indianapolis, Indiana

 Other attractions include the Garfield Park Conservatory, which features hundreds of tropical plants.
 The conservatory is open year-round.
 You can also attend weddings on the park’s grounds.

-Garfield Park is located on the confluence of Bean Creek and Pleasant Run.
-It is accessible by foot and bicycle.
-In addition, the city’s Red Line bus runs through the area.
+Garfield Park is located at the confluence of Bean Creek and Pleasant Run.
+It is accessible by foot and bicycle, and the city’s Red Line bus runs through the area.

 Holliday Park

-Holliday Park is an Indianapolis park with 94 acres of green space, a beautiful nature center, and hiking trails.
-There are also several playgrounds.
+Holliday Park is an Indianapolis park with 94 acres of green space, a beautiful nature center, hiking trails, and several playgrounds.

 The Nature Center is a 13,000-square-foot building with art galleries, indoor and outdoor wildlife observation areas, and a state-of-the-art exhibit hall.
 Visitors can also take classes in nature and science at the Nature Center.